janopletal96/latex_thesis_template/README.md

 ## Your information

-To change titlepage, just customize text in the brackets.
+To change titlepage, just customize text in the brackets located in the `main.tex` file.

 ```tex
 %%%% your information